 “We’re in the midst of an epidemic here, but it’s largely an epidemic of our own creating,” says Dr. Gilbert Welch, a professor of medicine at Dartmouth’s Geisel School of Medicine.

 As for me, I can honestly say that I’m a completely a different person now than I was before my thyroid got all out of whack.
 Even though I got another job — one that I actually liked — I would experience bouts of dizziness, exhaustion, and an inability to concentrate that lasted for nearly an entire year.
 Because my thyroid problems were compounded by stomach and digestion issues, I still have to stay away from acid-inducing foods and alcohol (basically, all the most delicious things in the world).
 I still suffer from anxiety that sometimes hinders my everyday life, which I never really experienced prior to thyroiditis.
 I’m trying to rebuild my confidence, but it hasn’t been easy.
 I’ve regained all my weight and then some, which I’m quite proud of.
 I’m doing the best I can with my thyroid disease.
-“Twenty-one percent of women who undergo surgery for thyroid cancer at our center are under… Click To Tweet But even now, whenever I get the least bit dizzy or fuzzy-headed, I’m immediately rocketed back to the mindset of the person I was, the one who struggled to walk through Newark Penn Station on a cold day.
+“Twenty-one percent of women who undergo surgery for thyroid cancer at our center are under the age of 35,” endocrine surgeon Keith Heller Click To Tweet But even now, whenever I get the least bit dizzy or fuzzy-headed, I’m immediately rocketed back to the mindset of the person I was, the one who struggled to walk through Newark Penn Station on a cold day.